-- The illiquidity of real estate assets could significantly impede our ability to response to adverse changes in the performance of our properties and harm our financial results. - The ongoing COVID-19 pandemic or any unforeseen factor that emerges out of that pandemic or otherwise could materially adversely affect our results of operations and financial results. - Declining real estate valuations and impairment charges could materially adversely affect our financial condition and results of operations. - · Adverse economic conditions and any dislocations in the credit markets could materially adversely affect our financial condition and results of operations.
+- The illiquidity of real estate assets could significantly impede our ability to response to adverse changes in the performance of our properties and harm our financial results. - Any resurgence of the COVID-19 pandemic or any unforeseen factor that emerges out of that pandemic or any other public health crisis could materially adversely affect our results of operations and financial results. - Declining real estate valuations and impairment charges could materially adversely affect our financial condition and results of operations. - Adverse economic conditions and any dislocations in the credit markets could materially adversely affect our financial condition and results of operations.